MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-14-Implementation-Equal-Access-Justice-Act-Administrative-Proceedings/subpart-A-General-Provisions/section-14.50.md

 ##### § 14.50 Definitions. #####

-Link to an amendment published at 87 FR 8196, Feb.
-14, 2022.

 *Act.* The Equal Access to Justice Act, 5 U.S.C.
 504, title II of Pub.
 L. 96-481, as amended by Pub.
 L. 99-80.

-*Adjudicative officer.* The hearing examiner, administrative law judge, administrative judge of the HUD Office of Appeals, or other officer designated by the Secretary or other responsible Department official, who presided at the adversary adjudication.
+*Adjudicative officer.* The Administrative Law Judge, Administrative Judge of the HUD Office of Hearings and Appeals, or other officer designated by the Secretary, who presided at the adversary adjudication.

 *Adversary adjudication.* (a) An adjudication under 5 U.S.C.
 554 in which the position of the United States is represented by counsel or otherwise, but not including an adjudication for the purpose of establishing or fixing a rate or for the purpose of granting or renewing a license; and